Tom Høgli

-Tom Høgli (born 24 February 1984) is a Norwegian former professional football defender who last played for Eliteserien side Tromsø.
+Tom Høgli (born 24 February 1984) is a Saami-Norwegian former professional footballer who played as a defender.

 Club career

 Bodø/Glimt

 Høgli played several seasons for Bodø/Glimt, whom he joined from Skånland og Omegn IF, but was transferred to Tromsø ahead of the 2007 season.

 Tromsø

 Signed by Tromsø IL as a replacement for Patrice Bernier in central midfield, Høgli impressed in the right-back position.

 He was named Tromsø player of the year for the season of 2008 by the supporters and earned the nickname "Super Tom", a nickname he got while playing in Bodø/Glimt.

 On 29 May 2011, he scored his first goal for Tromsø in a 4–0 victory against Brann.

 Club Brugge

 On 18 June 2011, Høgli signed a contract with Belgian Pro League powerhouse Club Brugge.

 F.C.
 Copenhagen

 After three seasons with Club Brugge, Høgli agreed on 31 January 2014 to join the Danish club F.C.
 Copenhagen once his contract expires on 1 July 2014.